Expecting to Fly (album): Production

-The majority of Expecting to Fly was recorded at Ridge Farm Studios in mid 1995, except for "Talking to Clarry", which was done in late 1995.
-Hugh Jones produced the sessions, and mixed the recordings with engineer Helen Woodward.
+Expecting to Fly was recorded at Ridge Farm Studio for five or six weeks during the summer of 1995, excluding the opening track, "Talking to Clarry", which was recorded in the following autumn.
+"Bluetonic" and its two B-sides were recorded first on 9 April for its forthcoming single release in October.
+Hugh Jones produced the sessions and mixed the recordings with engineer Helen Woodward.
 The album was later mastered by Geoff Pesche.

 Reception

-Sam Taylor in Q wrote, "Perhaps the most accomplished rock debut album since The Stone Roses in 1989, Expecting to Fly avoids the usual primitive drive of first recordings, in favour of technical brilliance and adventurous songwriting... a classic rock album."
-List journalist Brian Donaldson likened The Bluetones to "a Squeeze for the 90s", and noted that the record has "excellence exhibited throughout".
+Q's Sam Taylor wrote, "Perhaps the most accomplished rock debut album since The Stone Roses in 1989, Expecting to Fly avoids the usual primitive drive of first recordings, in favour of technical brilliance and adventurous songwriting... a classic rock album."
+The List journalist Brian Donaldson likened the Bluetones to "a Squeeze for the 90s", and noted that the record has "excellence exhibited throughout".
 David Sinclair of Rolling Stone called the album "an accomplished and varied collection of guitar-based tunes with a solid charm rooted in the best traditions of English alternative pop—no more, but certainly no less."